SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 Ammu said that the sad but entirely predictable fate of Chacko’s airplanes was an impartial measure of his abilities.
 (55)
 ```

 Reading, the double entendre.
 "Study (an academic subject) at a university."
-However, in this passage, there's also
+(OED) However, in this passage, there's also "understand or interpret the nature or significance of."
+(OED)